Exploring the Properties of Light Diatomic Molecules in Strong Magnetic Fields: Discussion and conclusions

 It should be noted that all calculations in the present work have been performed in the framework of the non-relativistic approach and the Born-Oppenheimer approximation.
 The latter is a generally accepted approach for the separate consideration of electronic and nuclear degrees of freedom.
 However, for light molecules, it is well established that going beyond the adiabatic approximation can be particularly important in precision spectroscopy applications \cite{Handy1986}.
 In the presence of strong magnetic fields, the Born-Oppenheimer approximation faces additional difficulties because of the emergence of significant non-adiabatic couplings depending on the magnetic field and the lack of proper screening of nuclear charges by the electronic cloud.
 The influence of non-adiabaticity increases with the field strength and leads to more pronounced deviations, especially as equilibrium bond distances decrease.
 To accurately describe molecular dynamics and spectroscopic properties under such conditions, it is crucial to incorporate diagonal and, in some cases, off-diagonal non-adiabatic couplings into the theoretical framework \cite{Schmelcher1988}.

 In the field-free case, the correction to the electronic energy in the leading order can be accounted for by the Born-Oppenheimer diagonal correction.
 The latter can be efficiently accounted for in the \texttt{CFOUR} package \cite{cfour}, but only for the zero-field case.
-To the best of our knowledge, no such calculations have been performed in the presence of external fields, and we reserve their evaluation for future work, given the need for substantial modernization of computational packages.
-In the absence of an external field, the calculated vibrational energy levels show excellent agreement with both theoretical and experimental results reported in the literature, see Table~\ref{tab:vibr_field} for details.
-In particular, for the lowest two to three vibrational levels in the studied molecular systems, the relative deviation in vibrational energy remains below a fraction of a percent.
+For finite magnetic fields, such calculations have only recently been performed, as reported in \cite{Culpitt2022, Monzel2022}.
+In contrast, in the absence of an external field, our calculated vibrational energy levels exhibit excellent agreement with both theoretical and experimental results from the literature, as detailed in Table~\ref{tab:vibr_field}.
+Notably, for the lowest two to three vibrational levels in the studied molecular systems, the relative deviation in vibrational energy remains below a fraction of a percent.

 In conclusion, this study offers insights into the electronic structure and properties of light diatomic molecules in strong magnetic fields and establishes a basis for further research into the behavior of molecules in extreme environments.
 Finally, the method developed in the present work for calculating complex electronic structures in finite magnetic fields, employing the \texttt{PySCF} and \texttt{GQCP} libraries, provides a useful and scalable alternative to existing similar codes.
 The numerical data obtained through this approach can offer significant insights for the interpretation of astronomical observations and elucidate the physical processes that govern the formation and evolution of molecules under such intricate conditions.